FN-FAL113/MavenBuilds/README.md

 ### 4. Maven Build
 After successfully creating the build output directories which means there are<br/>
 new changes from our target repo, a maven lifecycle build gets initiated using<br/>
-'clean package' as the command.
-The logs for the build gets outputted in the root<br/>
+'clean package' (change inside main.js) as the command.
+The logs for the build <br/>
-directory of the target repo.
+gets outputted in the rootdirectory of the target repo.

 ### 5. Transferring build files
-Build files including the packaged jar and build.txt get transferred to the<br/>
+If the build for a repo is successfull then build files including the packaged<br/>
-aforementioned build output directory above specifically inside the current<br/>
+jar and build.txt else only build.txt get transferred to the aforementioned build output<br/>
-commit hash for each individual target repo.
+directory above specifically inside the curren commit hash for each individual target repo.

 ### 6. Commit to build repo
 Lastly, we commit our changes to the builds repo (this current page as an example),<br/>